Educational Materials and Resources

-NCU programs are designed to allow students to pursue their educational efforts full-time while managing other responsibilities.
-NCU will consider granting an Academic Leave of Absence (ALOA) for a student who is experiencing hardships that make effective progress in their academic course of study unusually difficult.
+The University programs are designed to allow students to pursue their educational efforts full-time while managing other responsibilities.
+The University will consider granting an Academic Leave of Absence (ALOA) for a student who is experiencing hardships that make effective progress in their academic course of study unusually difficult.
 A leave of absence is defined as a temporary break from academic registration with a clear intent to return to the program of study.

 Leaves are only available to students who have provided their official transcripts and have been officially admitted to the university, are currently in active status and have proceeded beyond the drop period in at least one course since beginning their program of study.
 Students on approved ALOA who receive Federal Financial Aid are not considered withdrawn, and a return of funds is not required.
 Students may not receive Federal Financial Aid disbursements while on an ALOA.

 Policy and procedure for students who require a leave of absence due to military deployment are given in the Military Leave of Absence policy.

 A student may request a Military Leave of Absence (MLOA) online or by contacting their Academic and Finance Advisor and submitting a copy of supporting documents.
 A copy of the student’s military orders, a letter from their commanding officer, or other documentation will be required to support the request for military leave.
 The student may request any length for the leave, so long as it does not begin more than 30 days prior to the assignment date, and does not exceed more than 180 days beyond their last date of attendance.
 The Academic and Finance Advisors will ensure that the MLOA return date coincides with a valid course start date.